Kazmirchuk/nats-tcl/JsAPI.md

 ### js add_push_consumer *stream consumer deliver_subject ?args?*
 A shortcut for `add_consumer` to create a durable push consumer.
 Rest of `args` are the same as above.
 ### js add_consumer_from_json *stream consumer json_config*
-Create or update a `consumer` defined on a `stream` with configuration specified as JSON.
+Creates or updates a `consumer` defined on a `stream` with configuration specified as JSON.
 ### js delete_consumer *stream consumer*
 Deletes the consumer.
 ### js consumer_info *stream consumer*